 Also known as the Hridaya Yoga Retreat: Module 1 Intensive, this is a holistic course that creates the conditions for the revelation of our Real Nature, the Spiritual Heart.
 It is a life-changing journey in which fundamental spiritual topics are introduced in both a practical and theoretical way.
 This retreat is a highly beneficial and transformative program that can bring amazing purifications at the physical, psychological, and mental levels.
 You will learn how to awaken and become aware of subtle energies, the chakra system, and kundalini, which facilitates a profound psycho-mental regeneration.

 Hridaya Yoga provides accommodation at two locations.
-Their main site, El Corazón, has a camping area offering fresh air and peaceful surroundings, two comfortable six-bed dormitories, and spacious private rooms with eco-friendly bathrooms.
+Their main site, El Corazón, has two comfortable six-bed dormitories, and spacious private rooms with eco-friendly bathrooms.
 Guests at El Corazón enjoy free wireless internet access, use of a refrigerator, and access to clean drinking water.

 A five-minute walk from El Corazón, Einstein is a secluded space that offers a comfortable eight-person dormitory and private rooms.
 Guests at Einstein can enjoy the use of a fully-equipped kitchen, free wireless internet access at El Corazón, and access to clean drinking water.
 At both locations, you may choose to reserve a private room for yourself, or you can choose the shared option to be placed with a roommate.